Oil edges lower, set for big weekly decline

 TOKYO (Reuters) - Oil prices edged lower on Friday and were set for a second weekly fall, as the market shrugged off a warning that spare capacity may be stretched as OPEC and Russia increase production.

-U.S. crude CLc1 dipped 6 cents, or 0.1 percent, to $70.27, after a five cent decline in the previous session.
+U.S. crude CLc1 dipped 4 cents to $70.29, after a five cent decline in the previous session.
 It is heading for a weekly decline of nearly 5 percent.

 It has been a wild week for oil prices with both the main benchmarks suffering heavy losses on Wednesday as traders focused on the return of Libyan oil to the market amid concerns about a China-U.S. trade war.